-The Thyssen-Bornemisza museum, the Prado museum, and the Reina Sofia museum are the three most important art museums in Madrid.
+The Thyssen-Bornemisza Museum, the Prado Museum, and the Reina Sofia Museum are the three most important art museums in Madrid.
 This museum mostly shows paintings owned by Heinrich Thyssen and his son.
 It covers many different international art movements as well.
-You will find American Art, art from German painters, Russian art and much more.
-And I have heard from many of my friends that this is their favourite museum in Madrid.
+You will find American Art, art from German painters, Russian art, and much more.
+And I have heard from many of my friends that this is their favorite museum in Madrid.

 I advise booking your entry ticket beforehand in order to skip the line in front of the Museum.
 Apart from that, tickets sell out quickly since the museum still works with reduced capacity due to Covid.